scottkellum/frontrake/readme.md

-    rake remove    # removes all non-source files rake server    # runs a local webserver and watches for changes rake update    # updates the 3rd-party libraries rake watch     # watches for changes and fires compile()
+    rake remove    # removes all non-source files rake server    # runs a local webserver and watches for changes rake update    # updates the 3rd-party libraries

 ## Structure